andrewacashner/hearingfaithms/chapters/chapter-3.md

 `label:ch:Padilla-Voces`

-On Christmas Eve 1657 in colonial Puebla, the cathedral's tower bells had been ringing for an hour when the first voices of the Christmas liturgy were sounded at 11 p.m.
+On Christmas Eve 1657 in colonial Puebla, the cathedral's tower bells had been ringing for an hour when the first voices of the Christmas liturgy began to sing at 11 p.m.
 Having heard the summons, the cathedral chapter was joined by other clerics, professors, landowners with their slaves, and common worshippers of every caste,